shalini-shree/shalini-shree/README.md

 ### Hi there 👋
 ### I am Shalini Shree
-#### I am a Master's in Information Systems student from Northeastern University, Boston, who is thrilled by a world full of data and is exploring methods as data analyst to use these data to solve real-life problems
+#### I am a Master's in Information Systems student from Northeastern University, Boston, who is thrilled by a world full of data and is exploring methods as data analyst to use these data to solve real-life problems.

 #### 🌱 Things I am currently working on: